rosyberti/website/python-course/strings.md

 ```

 Since Python is zero-indexed, the last character always has index of `len(string)-1`.
-For example, the last index of the string 'four' is 3 - the length of the string, 4, minus 1.
+For example, the last index of the string 'roar' is 3 - the length of the string, 4, minus 1.

 ### How To Transform A String to Uppercase or Lowercase